bentonwong/bentonwong.github.io/_posts/2018-03-31-implementing_memoization_in_ruby.markdown

 end
 ```

 By using the `||=` operator to immediately return the previously queried nth number in the Fibonacci sequence from a hash that has been accumulating these values, the runtime decreases dramatically.
 This is because a hash has a constant runtime, in which the lookup time remains the same as the number of hash values increases.
-By adding some simple memoization to this recursive method, memoization vastly improves its performance from very slow recursive runtime of n^2.
+By adding some simple memoization to this recursive method, memoization vastly improves its performance from a very slow recursive runtime of n^2.